subnetdusk/evilprof/README.md

 ## 🇬🇧 English Version <a name="english-version"></a>

-EvilProf generates PDF tests by selecting an exact number of questions from blocks defined in your Excel or CSV file.
+EvilProf (Block Version) generates PDF tests by selecting an exact number of questions from blocks defined in your Excel or CSV file.

-**Features as of 1.1:**
+**Features:**

 * **Input from Excel/CSV:** Load an `.xlsx`, `.xls`, or `.csv` file.
 * **Block Structure:** Organize questions into blocks separated by **a completely empty row**.